bizzkoot/kiro-claude-code/kiro-system-prompt.md

 - They are located in the workspace .kiro/steering/*.md
 - Steering files can be either
 - Always included (this is the default behavior)
-- Conditionally when a file is read into context by adding a front-matter section with \"inclusion: fileMatch\", and \"fileMatchPattern: 'README*'\"
+- Conditionally when a file is read into context by adding a front-matter section with "inclusion: fileMatch", and "fileMatchPattern: 'README*'"
-- Manually when the user providers it via a context key ('#' in chat), this is configured by adding a front-matter key \"inclusion: manual\"
+- Manually when the user providers it via a context key ('#' in chat), this is configured by adding a front-matter key "inclusion: manual"
-- Steering files allow for the inclusion of references to additional files via \"#[[file:<relative_file_name>]]\".
+- Steering files allow for the inclusion of references to additional files via "[[file:<relative_file_name>]]".
 This means that documents like an openapi spec or graphql spec can be used to influence implementation in a low-friction way.
 - You can add or update steering rules when prompted by the users, you will need to edit the files in .kiro/steering to achieve this goal.

 ## Spec
 - Specs are a structured way of building and documenting a feature you want to build with Kiro.
 A spec is a formalization of the design and implementation process, iterating with the agent on requirements, design, and implementation tasks, then allowing the agent to work through the implementation.
 - Specs allow incremental development of complex features, with control and feedback.
-- Spec files allow for the inclusion of references to additional files via \"#[[file:<relative_file_name>]]\".
+- Spec files allow for the inclusion of references to additional files via "[[file:<relative_file_name>]]".
 This means that documents like an openapi spec or graphql spec can be used to influence implementation in a low-friction way.

 ## Hooks
 - Kiro has the ability to create agent hooks, hooks allow an agent execution to kick off automatically when an event occurs (or user clicks a button) in the IDE.